01. Academic writing with Quarto

 key.
 For example, if our bibliography file is called bibliography.bib

-and is located in the same directory as our Quarto document, we would add the following to the front-matter section:
+and is located in the same directory as our Quarto document, we would add the front-matter section in Snippet 10.

 With the bibliography file and the reference to the bibliography file in the front-matter section, we can now add citations to our document.
 To do this, we use the @